Equivalence-Singularity Dichotomy in Markov Measures: Applications

+As we mentioned above, the proof we present for Theorem \ref{Theorem B} makes no reference to a 0-1 law.
+We rather deduce the double tail 0-1 law for the Markov measures in $\mathscr{S}$ from our dichotomy.
+Recall that the tail σ-algebra of $\mathcal{S}^{\mathbb{I}}$ with respect to the natural filtration $\left(\mathcal{A}_n\right)_{n\geq0}$ is given by

+We refer to $\mathcal{T}$ as \emph{one-sided tail} when $\mathbb{I}=\mathbb{Z}_{\geq 0}$ or \emph{double tail} when $\mathbb{I}=\mathbb{Z}$.
+Recall that the double tail is not only larger than each of the one-sided tails, from the left or from the right, but also larger then the σ-algebra generated by both the right one-sided tail and the left one-sided tail.
+See for instance \cite[Sections 2.5 and 2.6]{bradley2005basic} and the references therein.
+We start by introducing a useful terminology.

-\begin{dfn}[\textsc{Kakutani Class}] A class of measures on $\mathcal{S}^\mathbb{I}$ will be called a \emph{Kakutani class}, if every pair of measures in it that are locally-equivalent are either equivalent or mutually-singular. \end{dfn}
+\begin{dfn}[\textsc{Kakutani Class}] A class of measures on $\mathcal{S}^\mathbb{I}$ will be called a \emph{Kakutani class} if every pair of measures in it that are locally-equivalent are either equivalent or mutually singular. \end{dfn}

+The classical Kakutani's dichotomy, and in fact the Kolmogorov 0-1 law, asserts that the class of product measures is a Kakutani class.
+As we mentioned in the introduction, other Kakutani Classes are the Gaussian measures (by the Feldman–Hájek dichotomy), and a certain large class of Riesz-product measures (by the Brown--Moran dichotomy).
+It is well-known that the class of Markov chains on $\mathcal{S}^{\mathbb{N}}$ that satisfy the tail 0-1 law is a Kakutani class \cite{lodkin1971absolute,lepage1975,engelbertshiryaev}, and by Theorem \ref{Theorem: KLS} and Proposition \ref{Proposition: Local Kakutani-Hellinger} below the same holds for Markov fields on $\mathcal{S}^{\mathbb{I}}$.
+It turns out that sometimes the converse is also true, namely one can deduce the tail 0-1 law for the individual members of a Kakutani class.